Naim-Bijapure/scaffold-eth-next/README.md

    it will install or update foundry also it will install project dependencies

-2. start a foundry node
+2. start a foundry node `open a new command prompt`

    ```bash
    yarn chain